 Rising threat levels are increasing the pressure on underwriters to underpin decision-making with new approaches and better modelling.
 When considering the damage caused by natural disasters and extreme weather in a specific location, more granular data needs to be taken into account; factors such as building elevation, soil conditions, local building legislation, and the influence of legacy infrastructure.
 Such data can determine, for example, which neighbourhoods are more likely to bear the brunt of wildfire damage, or whether a particular area needs to be evacuated in the event of a storm.
 They can also inform optimal steps required to mitigate such threats.

-And to maximise the effectiveness of planning, mitigation and resiliency capabilities, insight into the multidimensional risk from climate change hazards, exposure and vulnerability is vital, offers forward-looking climate change models built upon 30 years of catastrophe analysis, using millions of data points that reflect engineering, climate science, and financial analysis from real-world damages of extreme events.
+And to maximise the effectiveness of planning, mitigation and resiliency capabilities, insight into the multidimensional risk from climate change hazards, exposure and vulnerability is vital.
+RMS, a Moody’s Analytics company, offers forward-looking climate change models built upon 30 years of catastrophe analysis, using millions of data points that reflect engineering, climate science, and financial analysis from real-world damages of extreme events.

 The RMS approach helps insurers understand the compounding effects of climate change on hazards such as extreme heat and wildfire; the value of assets at risk, or their exposure; and the susceptibility to damage from the extreme event, or their vulnerability.
 This three-prong approach most accurately models likely impacts from climate change-related events for insurers to refine their understanding and long-term planning.